ashah03/TCRP_Reusability_Report/README.md

    some good examples to run would be `gCSI_PDTC`, `CTRP_PDTC` or `GDSC1_GSE41998` as they are very small in compute runtime)

-# Running your own, new clinical context
+# Running your own, new clinical contex
 1. reference files in `/data/references` and `/data/transfers/` to understand input files that are needed.
 2. Run the correct preprocessing notebook.
 Substitute dataset names where appropriate Decisions for the appropriate notebook are made as follows: